Julia Slingo: Honours and awards

 Slingo was appointed an Officer of the Order of the British Empire (OBE) in 2008 for services to environmental and climate science.
 She was promoted to Dame Commander of the Order of the British Empire (DBE) in the 2014 New Year Honours for services to weather and climate science.

 Slingo was awarded the Buchan Prize of the Royal Meteorological Society in 1998.
 She was awarded honorary degrees of doctor of science by the University of Bristol in 2010, and the University of Reading in 2011.
 In 2022 she was honoured again by Bristol University, winning their Alumni Award for Lifetime Achievement.

 In 2014, Slingo was named one of the 100 leading UK practising scientists by the Science Council.
 She was also elected a Fellow of the Royal Society (FRS) in 2015.
 The same year she was awarded the International Meteorological Organization Prize from the World Meteorological Organization.
 Slingo was elected a member of the US National Academy of Engineering in 2016 "For contributions to modelling of the Earth's climate system and for leadership in the weather and climate community".

 Slingo was the first female Professor of Meteorology in the UK.
 In 2008, she became the first woman President of the Royal Meteorological Society.
 She was interviewed on The Life Scientific by Jim Al-Khalili in 2014.

 She was awarded the Carl-Gustaf Rossby Research Medal by the American Meteorological Society in 2020.

 Personal life

 Slingo married Anthony Slingo in 1978.
 He was an environmental scientist who died in 2008.
-They had two daughters; Mary and Anna.
+They had two daughters.
 She lives in Sidmouth in Devon.